 - When Piper Halliwell's powers evolved from freezing things to full molecular manipulation, her misfires made things explode.

 - Aunt Clara on Bewitched.
 Samantha, too, when she catches a cold.

 - Willow, several times.
-Once, she accidentally lets loose her vampire doppelganger in Sunnydale, and another time, her argument with Anya lets loose Olaf the troll, and let's not forget the spell that was supposed to erase two people's recent painful memories and mind-wiped the whole group instead.
+Once, she accidentally lets loose her vampire doppelganger in Sunnydale, another time, her argument with Anya lets loose Olaf the troll, and let's not forget the spell that was supposed to erase two people's recent painful memories and mind-wiped the whole group instead.

 - Similarly, Angel had Lorne's spell to restore Cordelia's memory, which backfired and turned everyone into their 17yr old selves.